Beware of Fraudulent Weight-Loss 'Dietary Supplements'

 “We’ve found other weight-loss products marketed as supplements that contain dangerous concoctions of hidden ingredients including seizure medications, blood pressure medications, and other drugs not approved in the U.S.,” says Levy.

 Many of these tainted products are imported and sold through the Internet, but some can also be found on store shelves.
 FDA has made it a priority to seek out these dangerous products, stop them from being imported, and take legal action against firms that manufacture and distribute them.

 But the problem is so big that FDA needs help.
 The agency is reaching out to the dietary supplement industry to help eliminate the availability and sale of these products.
 And FDA is enlisting the help of consumers.

 “We also need consumers to be aware of these dangerous products and to learn how to identify and avoid them,” says Levy.
-(See FDA’s Web page and video on how to recognize fraudulent weight-loss products and claims.)
+(See FDA’s Web page on how to recognize fraudulent weight-loss products and claims.)

 Don't Fall for Fraud

 Look for potential warning signs of tainted products, such as